-Social Studies Simulations may are important because Social Studies often deals with events from a past much different that students can envision.
-The game, Oregon Trail, may be the best known Social Studies Simulation of all time.
+Social Studies simulations are important because Social Studies often deals with events from a past much different than students can envision.
+Scholastic's game Oregon Trail may be the best known Social Studies Simulation of all time.
 History Globe’s Online Jamestown Adventure provides a similar experience, through a short simulation of founding the original Jamestown colony.
-There are other social studies simulations available at a cost, such as Real Lives.
-Educational Simulations, the company behind Real Lives claim that students can use it t accurately simulate the life of an inhabitant of any of 190 countries.

 - slide 5 of 6

 This is not an exhaustive or even an extensive list of the simulations available online.
 The way you and your students use these online classroom simulation games depends on each particular simulation.
 You may assign them as independent work, homework, use them as a group in the computer lab or lead the class through a simulation on an interactive whiteboard.